Overview and entry requirements

 - 2–5 years

-This programme is made up of eight modules.
-You will study four out of five core modules and four elective modules from the lists below.
+You will study six modules: three core modules and three elective modules selected from the lists below.

 - Retail Banking and Household Finance

 - Advanced Topics in Valuation

 - Bank Financial Management

 - Bank Regulation and Resolution of Banking Crises

 - Corporate Governance

 - Introduction to Valuation